-The attributes of that man that is your genuine form of jnāna – knowledge, udyog – actions and duty and capacity/strength to tolerate sorrow and unhappiness and to be true to dharma does not deviate his pursuance of the object of life and he is only considered to be a pandit.
+The attributes of that man which is one’s genuine form of jnāna (knowledge), udyog (actions and duty) and capacity (strength) to tolerate sorrow and unhappiness, be true to dharma and not deviate from his pursuance of the object of life makes him a pandit.

 The one who engages in doing good deeds and karma and stays far away from bad karma and is also a believer and devoted are the traits of him becoming a pandit.